 Porting your mortgage — can you take your mortgage with you?

-As a homeowner looking to move to a new home, it may be possible for you to take your current mortgage deal with you, which is known as porting your mortgage.
-This means you don’t need to find a new deal and it may be more cost-effective for you to keep your existing deal rather than switching to a new mortgage.
+As a homeowner looking to move to a new home, it may be possible for you to take your current mortgage deal with you.
+This is known as porting your mortgage.
+This means that you don’t need to find a new deal and it may be more cost-effective for you to keep your existing deal rather than switching to a new mortgage.

 The benefits of porting your mortgage